DanielTheFletch/portfolio/README.md

 posts whenever I update the site, whether that be adding new projects, implementing new features, or working in key bug fixes.
 - **[Projects](https://www.daniel-fletcher-portfolio.com/projects)** &ndash; Take a look at the multitude of projects I have worked on, ranging from Harvard
 University academic submissions to personal passion projects.
-This page contains a rotating selection of three featured projects and a comprehensive index of all my past project work.
+This page contains a rotating selection of featured projects and a comprehensive index of all my past project work.
 - **[Certifications](https://www.daniel-fletcher-portfolio.com/certifications)** &ndash; Check out all the certifications I have earned so far in my computer science journey, complete with links to the corresponding certification credentials.